 Surges

 When we are in a situation with a sense of urgency we start a surge.
-The reason for the pressure can be an issue that requires an immediate fix or a rare business opportunity that needs help from engineering.
+The reason for the pressure can be an issue that requires an immediate fix or a rare business opportunity that needs an urgent engineering help.
 During a surge engineers always act in an accordance to predefined protocols and runbooks, follow strict communication rules and focus exclusively on delivering a quick solution.
-Engineering leadership is heavily involved in order to pull required resources and coordinate activities.
+The engineering leadership is heavily involved in order to pull required resources and coordinate activities.

 Surges require completely different approach to communication.
 Given their urgency and high impact there are more people within company interested in real-time updates.
 At the same time an engineer investigating a problem requires to maintain clear focus and can be easily distracted by constant chat alerts with requests for updates.

-Email turned out to be the best communication tool for a surge.
-We create an email thread as the very first step and add everyone involved into it.
+Email might be the best communication tool for a surge.
+We could create an email thread as the very first step and add everyone involved into it.
 The communication over email is asynchronous, however in this case we commit to respond as soon as we have more information.
 For example, if investigating an issue requires time the engineer handling the surge will clearly identify how much time he needs for the first go.
 The same engineer will reply not later than the time specified, either to request more time or to share the latest findings.
+A thread in a Slack channel might be even more synchronous alternative in case if communication happens to be much more real-time.

 Continuous improvement work